mygirl8893/raiblocks.wik/Command-line-interface.md

 Derive public key and account number from `<key>`

 ### --snapshot
 Compact database and create snapshot, functions similar to vacuum but does not replace the existing database.
-Optional `--unchecked_clear`
+Optional `--unchecked_clear`, `--delete_node_id`

 ### --unchecked_clear
 Clear unchecked blocks

 ### --vacuum
 Compact database.
 If data_path is missing, the database in data directory is compacted.
-Optional `--unchecked_clear`
+Optional `--unchecked_clear`, `--delete_node_id`

 ### --version
 Prints out version